abrar2030/Flowlet/docs/01_Introduction/README.md

 - **Database Models:** SQLAlchemy ORM is used to define database schemas for entities like Wallets, Transactions, Cards, Users, and Ledger Entries.
 - **Business Logic:** Handles transaction processing, balance updates, compliance checks, and other financial operations.

-### Frontend (React)
+### web-frontend (React)

-The frontend consists of two separate React applications:
+The web-frontend consists of two separate React applications:

-- **Web Frontend:** A web-based interface for administrative tasks and user management.
+- **Web web-frontend:** A web-based interface for administrative tasks and user management.
-- **Mobile Frontend:** A mobile-optimized interface for end-users to manage their wallets, cards, and transactions.
+- **Mobile web-frontend:** A mobile-optimized interface for end-users to manage their wallets, cards, and transactions.

 ### Database